temporalio/documentation/docs/application-development-guide.md

 ### Start Activity Execution

 Calls to spawn [Activity Executions](/activities/#activity-execution) are written within a [Workflow Definition](/workflows/#workflow-definitions).
-The call to spawn an Activity Execution generates the [ScheduleActivityTask](/references/commands/#scheduleactivitytask) Command.
+The call to spawn an Activity Execution generates the [ScheduleActivityTask](/references/commands/#scheduleactivitytask) command.
 This results in the set of three [Activity Task](/tasks/#activity-task) related Events ([ActivityTaskScheduled](/references/events/#activitytaskscheduled), [ActivityTaskStarted](/references/events/#activitytaskstarted), and ActivityTask[Closed])in your Workflow Execution Event History.

 A single instance of the Activities implementation is shared across multiple simultaneous Activity invocations.